blitzcode/rsvp/README.md

 # What is it?

-Rsvp provides function / method and source level profiling with call tree analysis for multi-threaded C, C++ and ObjC programs.
-It also monitors memory allocations and disk I/O to give you a more complete picture.
+Rsvp provides function and source level profiling with call tree analysis for C, C++ and Objective-C programs.
+It also monitors things like memory allocations, disk I/O and thread scheduling to give you a more complete picture.

-All of the data capturing, analysis and display is happening in realtime, making rsvp especially suited for dynamic applications like games or GUI based ones in general.
-It's light on UI and many times you'll just want to glance at it while interacting with your application to better understand its behavior.
+Data capturing, analysis and display is happening in realtime, making rsvp especially suited for dynamic and interactive applications (think games or GUI ones in general).
+Its own GUI has a fast keyboard interface and makes efficient use of screen space.
+Many times just glancing at rsvp while interacting with your application will reveal useful information.

+The code is small (less than 5000 lines) and under a very liberal license.
+If you always want to have access to profiling information, it is easy to integrate and distribute with your project.

 # What it is not...